-Explosion Near U.S. Embassy In Beijing
+No Injuries From Small Bomb Detonated Near U.S. Embassy In Beijing

-A bomb was detonated near the U.S. Embassy in Beijing on Thursday, but there were no immediate reports of injuries other than the bomber himself, according to Chinese and U.S. embassy officials.
+An explosive device was detonated near the U.S. Embassy in Beijing on Thursday, but there were no immediate reports of injuries other than the man suspected in the blast, according to Chinese and U.S. embassy officials.

+Witnesses described white smoke rising from the street, as paramilitary police guarding the embassy rushed to the scene of the explosion.

-Chinese police reported that a small, homemade device was detonated by a 26-year-old man who hurt only himself, The Associated Press reports.
+Chinese police quoted by The South China Morning Post said a small, homemade device described as similar to a firework was detonated by a 26-year-old man who injured his hand in the explosion.

 just now.
 Large explosion just minutes ago at either the US or Indian embassy here in Beijing.https://t.co/1QAgZxBE7X— Xah Lee (@xah_lee) July 26, 2018

-The South China Morning Post, quoting a statement from police, said the man, identified by his surname, Jiang, injured his hand igniting what was described as "fireworks."

-The man is from Tongliao in the Chinese region of Inner Mongolia, according to police.
+Authorities identified the suspect by his surname, Jiang, and said he is from Tongliao in the Chinese region of Inner Mongolia.

-Witnesses reported a loud explosion at about 1 p.m. local time.
-Photos and videos posted to social media showed a large amount of smoke surrounding the embassy compound in northeastern Beijing.

 A U.S. Embassy spokesman confirmed: "There was an explosion at approximately 1 pm today on the street outside the South East corner of the Embassy compound.
 According to the Embassy's Regional Security Officer, there was one individual who detonated a bomb.
 Other than the bomber, no other people were injured and there was no damage to embassy property.
 The local police responded."